AutoStopping Rules make sure that your non-production resources run only when used, and never when idle.

 Step 1: Add a Cloud Provider

-Perform the following steps to link your Kubernetes cluster to Harness for creating AutoStopping Rules:
+Perform the following steps to link your GCP cloud account to Harness.

-In AutoStopping Rules, select the cloud account.
+In AutoStopping Rules, select GCP.
 It is the cloud account in which your workloads are running that you want to manage using AutoStopping Rules.

-- If you have already linked your cloud account and want to use that account, then select your cloud account from the drop-down list.
+If you have already linked your GCP account and want to use that account, then select the GCP account from the Connect to your GCP account drop-down list.

 Step 2: Add a New AutoStopping Rule

-Perform the following steps to add a new AWS AutoStopping rule for Kubernetes clusters:
+Perform the following steps to add a new GCP AutoStopping rule:

 Step 1: Define an AutoStopping Rule